education.vic.gov.au

 Corporate staff provide a technical leadership program covering asset management strategies and policies for school leaders, business managers and aspiring leaders.

-• support with development and implementation of school maintenance plans
+• the development and implementation of School Maintenance Plans (SMPs)

-• support in the development of asset management (AMP) plan phase 1 for capital works funding
+• the development of asset management (AMP) plan phase 1 for capital works funding

-• support in managing Planned Maintenance Program funding
+• the management of Planned Maintenance Program (PMP) funding

-• support in the effective use of Asset Information Management System (AIMS) following staged rollout.
+• the effective use of Asset Information Management System (AIMS)

 Principal